python/mypy/docs/source/config_file.rst

 Note: this section describes options that can be used both globally and per-module.
 See below for a list of import discovery options that may be used :ref:`only globally <config-file-import-discovery-global>`.

-``ignore_missing_imports`` (bool, default False)
-    Suppresses error messages about imports that cannot be resolved.

-    If this option is used in a per-module section, the module name should match the name of the *imported* module, not the module containing the import statement.

 ``follow_imports`` (string, default ``normal``)
     Directs what to do with imports when the imported module is found as a